Subfolders

 My old friend, a music professor and composer of both opera and rock music: Dan Sonenberg

-A ridiculously talented friend and endless font of creativity who goes by many names, currently going by Piscadoro Kingfisher Mike Brown: music videos, and writing
+A ridiculously talented friend and endless font of creativity who goes by many names, currently going by Slippereal Piscadoro Kingfisher Mike Brown: music videos, and writing

 Looks like my old friend Chris Simunek, whom I call Gene, was running a website of his countercultural journalism & writing for a while over at Paradise Burning.
 He never mentioned it to me.
 That's vintage Gene.
 Gene and his talented wife Rebekah Harris also run Shipwreck Montauk fine jewelery waaaay out on Long Island's eastern end.